th-1982/artistery-avenue/TESTING.md

 The CSS code was validated using [W3 Jigsaw Validator](https://jigsaw.w3.org/css-validator/)<br> At the time of deployment the validation for site has the following outcome:<br><br>

 <img src="readme/testing/W3Jigsaw.jpg" alt="W3 Jigsaw">

+# Bugs and Fixes
+## Bookmark
+- **Bugs:** <br>
+Bookmarking Issue: I tried to Bookmark a post, but it was not working because the id of that particular post was missing.
+Unbookmarking Issue: I tried to unbookmark a post, but it was also tricky because it would just be a bookmark, and I could not unbookmark it.

+- **Fixes:** <br>
+For the bookmarking Issue,  I went to the backend, added the missing id, and came to the front end, including the bookmark id, and it started working.
+To address the unbookmarking Issue, I went to the Database to delete all bookmarked posts.
+Before it started working, I also had to fix the id.

+## Sign In & Sign Up
+- **Bugs:** <br>
+I encounter this error.
+When I click on the "Sign In" or "Sign Up" buttons, instead of being directed to the respective login or signup pages where I can enter my username and password for authentication, I am immediately redirected to the home page.
+This behavior prevents me from accessing the login and signup forms and providing the necessary credentials for authentication.

+- **Fixes:** <br>
+To solve this Issue, I reviewed and adjusted the frontend routing and authentication logic and ensured that the "Sign In" and "Sign Up" buttons were correctly navigated to the appropriate pages for user authentication.

+## Browser Compatabilty

+The website compatability was tested on the following browsers:
+- Google Chrome
+- Firefox
+- Microsoft Edge

+## Responsiveness

+All pages have undergone thorough testing to ensure they are responsive on various screen sizes, starting from 330px upwards.
+The design follows the WCAG 2.1 Reflow criteria for responsiveness, focusing on compatibility with Chrome, Edge, and Firefox browsers.